julianocosta89/otel-lab/lab/README.md

 ## The OpenTelemetry Collector

-First, let's configure thr OpenTelemetry Collector to receive, process and export telemetry data.
+First, let's configure the OpenTelemetry Collector to receive, process, and export telemetry data.

 Follow the instructions on [src/otel-collector/README.md](src/otel-collector/README.md).